ideaportriga/nexus-bridge/CONTRIBUTING.md

 ## Request a new feature

 Open an issue and describe the desired feature.
-We will consider it.

 ## Pull Request Process